• Home

 To say I’m alarmed at what’s happening regarding climate change and deforestation would be an understatement.
 We must work diligently to protect our environment for our children’s and grandchildren’s future.

 Can you imagine being healed of a chronic illness simply by spending more time forest bathing?
-I suggest all of us, especially if you live in a big city, make time to spend among trees, lakes, and beaches.
+I suggest all seniors and those who are ill make time to spend among trees, lakes, and beaches.
 Nature is our best medicine and it’s free.

 Forest Bathing on Amazon